Superfly101/screen-recorder-extension/README.md

 ## Usage

 ### Loading an unpacked extension
-To load an unpacked extension in developer mode visit [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)
+To learn how to load an unpacked extension in developer mode visit [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)

 ### Pause and resume feature
 Once the recording starts you can pause the recording and resume when you wish.